50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 Overview: UK Factory Solar in 2026

 UK industrial solar has reached a critical inflection point in 2026.
-With electricity prices 40% higher than European competitors, unprecedented government support through Enhanced Capital Allowances, and mature technology delivering 25-year guaranteed performance, factory solar has transitioned from optional efficiency measure to competitive necessity.
+With electricity prices 40% higher than European competitors, unprecedented government support through Annual Investment Allowance (AIA), and mature technology delivering 25-year guaranteed performance, factory solar has transitioned from optional efficiency measure to competitive necessity.

 Key Statistics for 2026